jhudsl/tidyversecourse/docs/02-get-data.md

 Mutating joins allow you to take two different tables and combine the variables from both tables.
 This requires that each table have a column relating the tables to one another (i.e. a unique identifier).
 This unique identifier is used to match observations between the tables.

-However, when combining tables, there are a number of different ways in which the tables can be joined.
-We touched on this in the Data Tidying course; however, there we only covered left joins.
-Now, in this lesson, we'll cover the following types of joins:
+However, when combining tables, there are a number of different ways in which the tables can be joined:

 * Inner Join - only keep observations found in *both* `x` *and* `y`
 * Left Join - keep all observations in `x`
 * Right Join - keep all observations in `y`
 * Full Join - keep *any* observations in `x` *or* `y`

 Let's break down exactly what we mean by this using just a small toy example from the `artists` and `albums` tables from the `company` database.
-Here you see three rows from the `artists` table and four rows from the `albums` table
+Here you see three rows from the `artists` table and four rows from the `albums` table.

 ![small parts of the `albums` and `artist` tables](https://docs.google.com/presentation/d/18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M/export/png?id=18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M&pageid=g3a5854d1ae_0_88)